uikolas/price-drop/readme.md

     composer install

+Edit (rename from .env.example) .env file to fill info with your database and email info.
+Then:

     php artisan migrate

     php artisan db:seed

-Edit (rename from .env.example) .env file to fill info with your database and email info.

 ## How to use update and notification
 To update products and notify use command: